-The Hacienda Sarria Market Garden is a volunteer-driven community enterprise that demonstrates, promotes, and shares knowledge about sustainable local food production.
-It is an inclusive, hands-on teaching garden where all are welcome to join in the work of operating a market garden while building community and building skills.
-Alongside numerous other programs, businesses, and farms in Waterloo Region, our garden community is actively engaging in the work of building a more sustainable community based food system.
+The Hacienda Sarria Market Garden is a community enterprise that demonstrates, promotes, and shares knowledge about ecological food production.
+It is an inclusive, hands-on teaching garden where we work together operating a productive market garden while building community and building skills.
+Alongside numerous other programs, businesses, and farms in Waterloo Region, our garden community is actively engaging in the work of building a more sustainable community-based food system.

-The Hacienda Sarria has provided The Working Centre land for establishing a productive community market garden.
+The Hacienda Sarria provided land for The Working Centre to establish a productive community-based market garden.
 Since our first season in 2012, the property has gone through an amazing transformation.
-What was once a vacant lot is now a thriving 1.5 acre garden that grows over 10,000 pounds of produce each season.
-In addition to over 50 varieties of vegetables, the garden also includes cutflower and pollinator beds, as well as over 80 fruit trees and bushes.
+What was once a vacant lot is now a thriving 1.5 acre garden that grows over 20,000 pounds of produce each season.
+In addition to over 50 varieties of vegetables, the garden also includes cutflower and pollinator beds, as well as over 80 fruit trees and shrubs.

 The Hacienda Sarria Market Garden aims to...

-- Teach urban food production and gardening skills
+- Strive to understand and teach sustainable food production and gardening methods

-- Offer fresh food for those participating in the garden community
+- Offer fresh local food for those participating in the garden community

 Community-Based Market Gardening